craftercms/docs/source/system-administrators/reindexing-content.rst

 ----------------------
 Step 3: Content freeze
 ----------------------
 Once you are about to start a re-index you need to freeze your authoring/editing activity.
 If Content is being updated in the live environment while you are rebuilding your indexes, you may miss updates.
-Ask you authors not to publish during your re-index process.
+Ask the authors not to publish during your re-index process.

 ----------------
 Step 4: Re-index
 ----------------
-Following the process above "Reindexing Content for Search and Queries" for re-indexing content you want to invoke a reprocess action against your new deployment context.
+Follow the process above, "Reindexing Content for Search and Queries", for re-indexing content you want to invoke a reprocess action against your new deployment context.

 ------------
 Step 5: Wait
 ------------
 You will see indexing activity in the deployment log as well as entries on the server(s) running Crafter Search and Solr.
-Indexing activity time is dependant on the amount of content which must be re-processed.
+Indexing activity time is dependent on the amount of content which must be re-processed.

 --------------------
 Step 6: Swap indexes
 --------------------
 Now that indexing is complete you need to load the re-indexed content.
-Follow these steps
+Follow these steps:

-* In the solr console for the core administration click swap cores and provide the paths to the new index.
+* In the Solr console for the core administration, click swap cores and provide the paths to the new index.
 * Once the core has reloaded, move the original core to backup
-* Consider createing a copy of the re-indexed core with the original name and swapping again to preserve file/folder names.
+* Consider creating a copy of the re-indexed core with the original name and swapping again to preserve file/folder names.

 ------------------------
 Step 7: Unfreeze Content
 ------------------------
-Now that you are cetain everything is working as it should, notify your authors that they may start editing and publishing activitiy.
+Now that you are certain everything is working as it should, notify your authors that they may start editing and publishing activity.

 ----------------
 Step 8: Clean up